 If you don’t want to use the entire vertical surface, one-, two- or three-layer wire baskets with over-the-door mounts work well.
 Hooks are great for towels, robes, pajamas, swimsuits, etc. Clear acrylic storage cubes can be attached to over-the-door shelves or racks with handy hook-and-loop closures for a more modular look.

 In the medicine cabinet –

-Some RVs come with medicine cabinets.
+When it comes to RV bathroom storage ideas, here’s another tip: make sure to take full advantage of built-in storage, like medicine cabinets, for example.
+Some RVs come with them.
 Some don’t.
 If yours does, organizing it well can make a big difference, especially if several people share the RV.
 Again, clear acrylic boxes can be used like mini-drawers to hold first-aid items, makeup, medicines, and other small items that tend to get jumbled up otherwise.
 Longer horizontal containers can be used to wrangle toothbrushes, combs, cords, etc.

 Above the sink –